Product Name: SiteGround

 SiteGround does offer a one-month trial account but it’s not reasonable for the pocket.
 They add an additional setup fees of $24.95 for a 30 days trial account which is a complete waste in most scenario.

 As I explained above, you should rather purchase SiteGround for 1 year or 2-year package, and in case if you are not happy within the first month, simply follow the steps above to cancel SiteGround account and get a complete refund.

 The servers are always live, and you can choose your server locations for all the plans as per the requirements of your website.
-You can select Chicago for more users from the West, Amsterdam for more users from Europe or Singapore for a more Asia Pacific-based traffic.
+You can select Chicago for more users from the West, Amsterdam for more users from Europe, or Singapore for more Asia Pacific-based traffic.

 The robust accessibility and uptime feature is backed up by a reliable technical team that has your back covered for the worst-case scenario.

 What’s good about SiteGround?

 - Instant customer support (live chat or ticket)

 - PHP 7.4 hosting

 - Free SSL Certificate